thuthancs/prob-stats-practice/prob_counting/mississippi.md

   - First, the distinct letters in the word are: M, S, I, P
   - If we choose to place M first, then there are 11 spaces available to put M: 11!/10! = 11 ways to place M
   - Now, we have 10 spaces left
-  - If we choose to place the 4 Ss in the remaining 10 spaces: 10!/6! (indistinguishable)
+  - If we choose to place the 4 Ss in the remaining 10 spaces: 10!/6! (indistinguishable).
+However, this total count consists of duplicates.
+As a result, we need to divide the total by 4! to get the distinguishable count.
+Why?
+Because given any 4 spaces, there are 4 (place the first S) _ 3 (place the second S) _ 2 (place the third S) \* 1 (place the last S) = 4! which means the counts to place 4 Ss are duplicated 4! times.
+  - Therefore, there are 10!/6!4! ways to place the 4 Ss distinguishably
+  - Now we have 6 spaces left
+  - If we choose to place the 4 Is in the reamining 6 spaces, we have: 6!/2!4! (ways)
+  - Now we have 2 spaces left, which means there is only 1 way to place the 2 Ps
+  - **Final Result: 11 * (10!/6!4!) * (6!/2!4!) \* 1 = 34650**

 ### References